U.S. News Rankings

 Campus Info & Services

 Northwest Missouri State University offers a number of student services including nonremedial tutoring, placement service, day care, health service, and health insurance.
-Northwest Missouri State University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
+Northwest Missouri State University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at Northwest Missouri State University, 55 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Northwest Missouri State University.

 |Students who have cars on campus||55%|